interkosmos/fortran-zlib/README.md

 end program main
 ```

-Compile, link, and run the example program with:
+If the library is installed to `/opt`, then compile, link, and run the example
+program with:

 ```
-$ gfortran -o example example.f90 libfortran-zlib.a -lz
+$ gfortran -I/opt/include/libfortran-zlib -o example example.f90 /opt/lib/libfortran-zlib.a -lz
 $ ./example
 ```